Taming-the-BEAST/Skyline-plots/README.md

 <figure>
 	<a id="fig:bdsky"></a>
 	<img src="figures/choose_bdsky.png" alt="">
-	<figcaption>Figure 11: Setting the prior on the tree to the birth-death skyline.</figcaption>
+	<figcaption>Figure 15: Setting the prior on the tree to the birth-death skyline.</figcaption>
 </figure>
 <br>

 <figure>
 	<a id="fig:dimensions_bdsky"></a>
 	<img style="width:75%;" src="figures/choose_dimension_bdsky.png" alt="">
-	<figcaption>Figure 12: Setting the dimension of the reproductiveNumber parameter.</figcaption>
+	<figcaption>Figure 16: Setting the dimension of the reproductiveNumber parameter.</figcaption>
 </figure>
 <br>

-As with setting the dimension of the Coalescent Bayesian Skyline the dimension of {% eqinline R_e %} can also be set in the initialization panel.
+This means that {% eqinline R_e %} will be allowed to change at 9 times equally spaced between the origin of the epidemic and the present time.
 Choosing this dimension can again be arbitrary and may require the testing of a few different values.
 Too few intervals and not all rate shifts are captured.
 Too many intervals and the intervals may not contain enough information to infer parameters.
+(As with setting the dimension of the Coalescent Bayesian Skyline the dimension of {% eqinline R_e %} can also be set in the initialization panel).

-The **Birth Death Skyline Contemporary** model has 4 parameters, **reproductiveNumber** ({% eqinline R_e %}), **becomeUninfectiousRate** (the rate at which infected patients become uninfectious, {% eqinline \delta %}, through recovery, death or isolation), **rho** (the proportion of lineages sampled in the present, {% eqinline \rho %}) and **origin** (the time at which the index case became infected, which is always earlier than the tMRCA of the tree).
+Besides {% eqinline R_e %} (**reproductiveNumber**), the **Birth Death Skyline Contemporary** model has 3 more parameters, **becomeUninfectiousRate** (the rate at which infected patients become uninfectious, {% eqinline \delta %}, through recovery, death or isolation), **rho** (the proportion of lineages sampled in the present, {% eqinline \rho %}) and **origin** (the time at which the index case became infected, which is always earlier than the tMRCA of the tree).
 We may know some of these parameters from literature or be able to estimate them from external sources.
 For example, the average time that patients are able to transmit a disease is informative about the **becomeUninfectiousRate**.
 This prior knowledge we can incorporate in our analysis by setting appropriate priors for these parameters.

 We will use a lognormal prior for {% eqinline R_e %}.
 This is a good prior distribution to use for rates since it is always positive (a rate cannot be negative) and has a long tail defined over all positive numbers.
 The long tail allows arbitrarily high estimates of {% eqinline R_e %}, but does not place much weight on very high rates.
 This agrees with our prior knowledge about the {% eqinline R_e %} (most diseases have an {% eqinline R_e %} between 1.2 and 5.
 Measles is one of the most infectious diseases we know about and has {% eqinline R_e \approx 18 %}).
 If an epidemic is neither growing or declining, it has an {% eqinline R_e %} of 1, which we will use as a null hypothesis, by setting a prior on {% eqinline R_e %} centered around 1 (we assume that if there isn't a strong signal in an interval for an epidemic to grow or decline that {% eqinline R_e = 1 %}, i.e. the epidemic stays constant).
+Note that this prior is used for each of the {% eqinline R_e %} intervals (the birth-death skyline assumes that {% eqinline R_e %} is independent in each of the intervals).

 > Select a **Log Normal** distribution for the **reproductiveNumber** prior.
 >
 > Click on the arrow to the left of **reproductiveNumber** to open all the options for {% eqinline R_e %} settings
 >
 > Set **M** to 0, which results in a median of 1.
-We set the variance to 1.25, which places most weight below 7.82 (95% quantile). ([Figure 14](#fig:r0prior)).
+We set the variance to 1.25, which places most weight below 7.82 (95% quantile). ([Figure 17](#fig:r0prior)).
 >

 <figure>
 	<a id="fig:r0prior"></a>
 	<img src="figures/bdsky_prior_r0.png" alt="">
-	<figcaption>Figure 14: Setting the {% eqinline R_e %} prior.</figcaption>
+	<figcaption>Figure 17: Setting the {% eqinline R_e %} prior.</figcaption>
 </figure>
 <br>

 For the becoming uninfectious rate we will again use a log normal prior.
 The inverse of the becoming noninfectious rate is the average infectious period.
 In some patients an HCV infection only lasts a few weeks, while in others it is a chronic infection lasting for many years.
 Setting {% eqinline M=0 %} and {% eqinline S=1.25 %} results in the same prior we used for the {% eqinline R_e %}.
 In terms of the becoming noninfectious rate, this translates to the 95% quantiles for the infectious period falling between 0.128 years (46.67 days) and 11.59 years, with a median of 1 year.
 We will see later that there is a strong signal in the data for a longer becoming noninfectious period.

-> Set the same prior for **becomeUninfectiousRate** as for **reproductiveNumber** (Log Normal, with M=0.0, S=1.25) ([Figure 15](#fig:bURprior))
+> Set the same prior for **becomeUninfectiousRate** as for **reproductiveNumber** (Log Normal, with M=0.0, S=1.25) ([Figure 18](#fig:bURprior))
 >

 <figure>
 	<a id="fig:bURprior"></a>
 	<img src="figures/bdsky_prior_uninf.png" alt="">
-	<figcaption>Figure 15: Setting the becoming uninfectious rate prior.</figcaption>
+	<figcaption>Figure 18: Setting the becoming uninfectious rate prior.</figcaption>
 </figure>
 <br>